ZoneMS/EnKO/README.md

     - system: ensemble system for introducing a model.
 A user can choose from "EnKO", "FIVO", or "IWAE".
     - model: model for training.
 A user can choose from "SVO", "VRNN", "SRNN", "AESMC", or "PSVO".
 If the user set "PSVO", *system* must be "FIVO".
     - data_name: name of data.
 A user can choose from "FHN", "Lorenz", or "Allen".
-    - scaling (FHN="abs-div", Lorenz="abs-div"): a scaling method for preprocessing data.
+    - scaling (FHN=abs-div, Lorenz=abs-div): a scaling method for preprocessing data.
 A user can choose from "abs-div" (absolute division along each dimension), "min-max" (\[0,1\] scaling along each dimension), "th-abs-div" (similar to "abs-div", but a user can set minimum value for scaling by *scaling_factor*), "standard" (normalization along each dimension), or "null".
     - scaling_factor (0): a scaling factor for "th-abs-div" scaling.
 - training
     - scheduler (Plateau): a scheduler for optimizing learning rate.
 A user can choose from "Plateau" (decay learning rate by *decay_rate* when a validation loss has stopped improving for *patience* epochs), "StepLR" (decays the learning rate of each parameter group by *decay_rate* every *decay_steps* epochs), or "null".